andrecrumedy/HackerRank/README.md

 # HackerRank
-Solved HackerRank to keep the skills fresh
+Solved HackerRank problems to keep the skills fresh